-- Invest in a partner training platform, or PRM, which supports channel growth and dynamic learning.
+- Invest in a partner training software, or PRM, which supports channel growth and dynamic learning.
 Vendors must have a central repository for training and enablement materials that’s quick and easy for partners to access; partners shouldn’t need to hunt around for materials to help them learn more about the solution offering.

 - Make it easily consumable.
 Wherever possible, create self-paced training modules and easily accessable technical and sales sheets that partners can reference as needed.
 Sometimes long, arduous training can’t be avoided… but most of the time, it can.
 Remember that the focus of the training is the partner, not the vendor, so make it as quick and straightforward for them to engage with as you can.

 - Make the knowledge transfer as seamless and regular as possible.
 As part of a partner’s first onboarding, vendors should host a one-on-one “get up to speed” call to walk the partner through the solution before even sending them through to formal training.
 Then account managers should have a check-in at 30 days, 60 days, etc. This refresher approach will save headaches in the future.